Orggu

 Common Mistakes to Avoid

-Using polished millet rava.
+Using polished millets or rava.
 Polishing strips 60–70% of the fibre — the very thing that gives millet pongal its low-GI advantage.
-Always use unpolished rava.
-Both Orggu’s Foxtail Rava and Kodo Rava are unpolished.
+Always use unpolished millets or unpolished rava.
+Orggu’s Foxtail Millet Unpolished, Kodo Millet Unpolished, Foxtail Rava and Kodo Rava are all unpolished.

 Skipping the dry-roast step.
 Unroasted rava absorbs water unevenly and forms stubborn lumps.
 Two minutes of dry roasting transforms the texture completely.
 Do not skip this.